chaos-mesh/website/docs/simulate-time-chaos-on-physical-nodes.md

 ```

 Then execute get_time and try to attack it.
-Such as:
+The following is an example:

 ```bash
 chaosd attack clock -p $PID -t 11s
 ```

-### Configuration description of simulating disk read load
+### Configurations of simulating disk read load

 | Parameter  | Type     | Note                                                                                                                                                          | Default value        | Required | Example                                 |
 | ---------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- | -------- | --------------------------------------- |